thunderz99/java-cosmos/README.md

     )
     .fields("id", "lastName", "age", "organization.name") // select certain fields
-    .join("parents") // the part which you want  to join .sort("lastName", "ASC") //optional sort
+    .join("parents") // the part which you want  to join .isReturnAllSubArray(false) // If select false, the result will filter the sub array which is not matched join condition.
+Default value is true.
+    .sort("lastName", "ASC") //optional sort
     .offset(0) //optional offset
     .limit(100); //optional limit